dzuvic/jtsgen/README.md

 ## License And Legal Notes

+The following licenses apply `jtsgen`:

-Currently `jtsgen` is GPLv3 licensed.
-The license text is included in the file `LICENSE`.
+The annotations are Apache 2.0 licensed.
+The rest of `jtsgen`, especially the processor , is GPLv3 licensed.
+The license texts are included in the file `LICENSE`.
 Because `jtsgen` as a sort of a compiler plugin you shouldn't redistribute the compiler in your projects.
-Just like when using OpenJDK, the generated code is *not* affected by it's license, so it should be safe using it in most cases.
+It's just like using OpenJDK: the generated code is *not* affected by it's license, so it should be safe using it in most cases.
 Everything in this chapter is not a legal advice in any form.

 This project has to include the following legal notes: